guylepage3/m3/README.md

 ## Documentation

 Meta is currently an extension of the [Bootstrap](https://getbootstrap.com/) framework.
 An easy to use Sass file that gets compiled with [Bootstrap Theming](https://getbootstrap.com/docs/4.1/getting-started/theming/).

-Meta handles complex typography and scaling like no other framework providing the most readable type right out of the box.

 There currently is no homepage to reference but will be coming soon.
 In the meantime, we recommend simply following the instructions below to get your version of the `Meta Documentation` up and running.